My Family's Slave: Reception

-"My Family's Slave", Tizon's story published by The Atlantic, went viral and sparked significant debate in both the United States and the Philippines.
-The Atlantic acknowledged these mixed reactions to the story.
+"My Family's Slave" went viral and sparked significant debate in both the United States and the Philippines after being published in The Atlantic.
+The Atlantic acknowledged these mixed reactions to the story with the article "Your Responses to ‘My Family’s Slave’" by assistant editor Rosa Inocencio Smith.
 Filipinos generally praised Tizon, while many Western commentators criticized him.

+The article was lauded as "an honest, haunting tale" by the Chicago Tribune, but it also received criticism.
+The Washington Post noted that the article "drew wide praise, with readers commending Tizon's honesty, and some saying it was among the most powerful magazine pieces published in recent memory.
+But it also spurred intense criticism from some readers who felt it humanized a slave owner and others who described Tizon as being 'complicit in the systemic oppression of Filipino househelp'."
-The Filipino magazine Scout argued that 'a lot of the international outrage is coming from a place where they don't fully understand the culture the story is set in'.

-The American magazine Slate also noted the 'wide-sweeping judgment coming from people who have no context nor familiarity with Filipino culture, history, or economics'.
+The Filipino magazine Scout argued that "a lot of the international outrage is coming from a place where they don't fully understand the culture the story is set in".
+The American magazine Slate also noted the "wide-sweeping judgment coming from people who have no context nor familiarity with Filipino culture, history, or economics".
 Slate further wrote that, as the Philippines is a developing country, "the wide disparity between those with and without money makes the culture of servitude a viable option for many born into poverty, especially in the provinces".

-The article was lauded as "an honest, haunting tale" by the Chicago Tribune, but it also received criticism.
+The Washington Post wrote that many Filipinos expressed that "while they don't condone indentured servitude, Pulido's life was a much too common scenario ingrained in Filipino culture and one that must be confronted and openly discussed."

 Author Randy Ribay questioned the moral high ground of those who criticized Tizon through mobile devices that were built with the use of child labor, and he added that "asking why [Tizon] wasn't better at doing what was right every step of the way isn't the most fruitful line of discussion.
 We are all complicit in a number of evils.
 We all perpetuate oppression throughout our daily lives."

-The Washington Post wrote that many Filipinos expressed that "while they don't condone indentured servitude, Pulido's life was a much too common scenario ingrained in Filipino culture and one that must be confronted and openly discussed."
-The Washington Post further noted that the article "drew wide praise, with readers commending Tizon's honesty, and some saying it was among the most powerful magazine pieces published in recent memory.
-But it also spurred intense criticism from some readers who felt it humanized a slave owner and others who described Tizon as being 'complicit in the systemic oppression of Filipino househelp'."